Eugenics And Reproduction Licenses FAQs

 Lastly, improving environmental conditions doesn’t solve the problem of overpopulation.
 Humanity must enforce population control if we wish to have a sustainable future.

 2.3.
-What evidence is there to prove that dysgenics is increasing in the Modern World?
+Is dysgenics increasing or decreasing in the Modern World?
+What’s the evidence?

 Overview: Dysgenics - Brittonic Memetics